ensdomains/ens-app/README.md

 git clone https://github.com/graphprotocol/graph-node
 ```

-From now on, we assumed that `graph-node`, `ens-app`, and `ens-subgraph` all exists under same directory
+From now on, we assume that `graph-node`, `ens-app`, and `ens-subgraph` all exist under the same directory

 ### Start ganache